-3 ECLAP semantic model
+3 ECLAP Semantic Model

-According to the above summarized aims, the corresponding semantic model for ECLAP has to provide the ground where CPs, can map ingested and uploaded content using several kinds of metadata models and sources.
-This also means to provide a model where all details and relationships can be modeled despite their metadata source format: DC, EAD, MARC, custom models, FRBR, CDWA, etc., [42].
-This process in ECLAP is performed using a formalized workflow [10].
-On the other hand, to cope with the above-mentioned aspects, the information related to ECLAP content and users is modeled by means of the so-called ECLAP semantic model (described in the following), which is much richer than the ECLAP ingestion model adopted during the metadata ingestion [10].
-The ECLAP semantic model includes relationships and information that are typically missing in the former classical metadata formats which have been added to cope with modeling the external links to dpPedia and geoname.org, the performance aspects, the IPR details, users and their relationships, annotations, aggregations, etc. A part of this information is automatically produced by ECLAP backoffice algorithms semantic enrichers, while others from human-based crowdsourcing.
+According to the above summarized aims, the corresponding semantic model for ECLAP has to provide the ground where Content Providers, CPs, can map ingested and uploaded content by using several kinds of metadata models and sources.
+This also means to provide a model where all details and relationships can be modeled despite their metadata source format: DC, EAD, MARC, custom models, FRBR, CDWA, etc., [Sofou, Bellini, 2012].
+This process in ECLAP is performed by using a formalized workflow [Bruno et al., 2012].
+On the other hand, to cope with the above mentioned aspects, the information related to ECLAP content and users is modeled by means of the so called ECLAP Semantic Model (described in the following), which is much richer than the ECLAP ingestion model adopted during the metadata ingestion [Bruno et al., 2011].
+The ECLAP Semantic Model includes relationships and information that are typically missing in the former classical metadata formats which have been added to cope with modeling the external links to dpPedia and geoname.org, the performance aspects, the IPR details, users and their relationships, annotations, aggregations, etc. A part of this information is automatically produced by ECLAP backoffice algorithms semantic enrichers, while others from human based crowdsourcing.

-In Fig. 1, the general overview of the ECLAP semantic model is shown where almost all the mayor entities are reported.
-The ECLAP semantic model has been defined as a compromise to create a model taking into account several issues such as: (1) modeling content metadata of heterogeneous cross media content coming from different formats and sources for performing arts (2) modeling information and relationships with the users involved in workflow, modeling and managing the IPR for conditional access and user-generated content management (3) modeling links with external open data and resources without changing the original metadata (4) publishing information as EDM semantic model, LOD and other formats (5) providing performance in metadata access from back-office processes.
+In Figure 1, the general overview of the ECLAP Semantic Model is shown where almost all the mayor entities are reported.
+The ECLAP semantic model has been defined as a compromise to create a model taking into account several issues such as: (i) modeling content metadata of heterogeneous cross media content coming from different formats and sources for performing arts, (ii) modeling information and relationships with the users involved in workflow, modeling and managing the IPR for conditional access and user generated content management, (iii) modeling links with external open data and resources without changing the original metadata, (iv) publishing information as EDM semantic model, linked open data and other formats, (v) providing performance in metadata access from back office processes.